veillette/opticsTextbook/content/Chap03OpticalInstrument/OpticalInstruments.md

 ### Magnifying Power
 The **magnifying power** $\text{MP}$ or **angular magnification** $M_a$ is defined as the ratio of the size of the retinal image obtained with the instrument and the size of the retinal image as seen by the unaided eye at normal viewing distance $d_o$.
-To estimate the size of the retinal image, we compare in both cases where **the chief ray through the top of the object and the centre of the pupil of the eye hits the retina**.
+To estimate the size of the retinal image, we compare in both cases where **the chief ray through the top of the object and the center of the pupil of the eye hits the retina**.
 Since the distance between the eye lens and the retina is fixed, the ratio of the image size on the retina for the eye with and without magnifying glass is:

 ```{math}
 \begin{align*}